rotki/rotki/docs/api.rst

         }
       }

   :resjson list[string] locations: A mapping of locations to their details.
 Can contain `image` or `icon` depending on whether a known image should be used or an icon from the icon set.
+Can also contain `display_name` if a special name has to be used.

   :statuscode 200: Information was correctly returned
   :statuscode 500: Internal rotki error